 - The scorer should be instructed that they are not serving as rules officials.
 Any violations must be called by other players in the group.
 There is no change in this responsibility from what has been in the past.

 - There are other responsibilities that can be gone over with the scorers in your particular region.
 These are just examples.

 - Check awards as soon as you receive them from A&M Products and notify the state office if awards are not correct or if damaged.
 In Division I and Division II Class A, TSSAA will award district team champions and runner-up plaques and medals for the winning team champion members and runner-up team members.
 Medals will also go to the top first, second, third, fourth, and fifth place individuals.
 In Division I region tournaments, TSSAA will award region team champions and runner-up plaques and medals for championship team members and runner-up team members.
 Medals will also go to the top first, second, third, and fourth place individuals.
-In Division II Class A and Class AA, TSSAA will award a region team championship and runner-up plaque and medals for the winning team champion individuals and runner-up team individuals.
+In Division II Class A and Class AA, TSSAA will award a region team championship and runner-up plaque and medals for the winning team champion members and runner-up team members.
 Medals will also go to the top first, second, third, fourth, and fifth place individuals.

 - Pull carts are allowed in tournament play provided they are pulled by the participant.
 Participants may not have a caddy or ride in a golf cart unless approved by the state office in writing.

 - The District Tournament Directors will be emailed instructions for submitting the the names, scores, grades, and schools of the top five individuals, not on one of the top three teams qualifying for the Region Tournament.
 Once the region qualifiers are submitted, the Region Tournament Director will be able to download the region tournament qualifiers and entry forms for the teams/participants participating in the region tournament.